 What Are the 5 Factors of Creditworthiness?

-Businesses use multiple criteria to determine a customer’s creditworthiness.The five Cs of credit is one of the most well-known techniques for evaluating creditworthiness.
+Businesses use multiple criteria to evaluate creditworthiness of a customer.The five Cs of credit is one of the most well-known techniques for assessing creditworthiness.
 Understanding the five Cs—character, capacity, capital, collateral, and conditions—can assist in determining a customer’s capability to repay the borrowed credit.
 Let’s look at what each one signifies.

 Capacity refers to the ability of the customer to repay their debt.
 To evaluate the capacity of a customer, consider cash flow statements, business debt, and payment history.
-The Debt Service Coverage Ratio (DSCR) and Debt-to-Income ratio (DTI) help determine a company’s cash flow and overall health.
+The Debt Service Coverage Ratio (DSCR) and Debt-to-Income ratio (DTI) help evaluate a company’s cash flow and overall health.
 A DSCR of 1.25 or higher and a DTI ratio of 36% or lower is considered ideal.

 Capital signifies the total funds and assets (both financial and non-financial) owned by a company.
 Before extending credit to a new customer, evaluate the worth of the customer’s business in terms of their investment in fixed assets and other instruments.
 Review the customer’s bank records and financial statements to get a clear picture of their capital.
 If these statements show a trend of strong capital growth, the customer is less risky and can be assigned a higher credit limit.

 Collateral refers to assets that a customer commits to back a line of credit.
 These may include fixed assets such as inventories, corporate bonds, or real estate.
 Companies often require collateral as assurance for extending credit.
 When dealing with a high-risk customer, it’s advisable to ask for collateral to minimize the likelihood of bad debts.